|

 Holy Roman emperor

-order for his heirs to inherit the complete number of lands he owned.
-He
+would inherit the complete number of lands he owned.

-to inherit Charles's things was his eldest son, if available.
-Next
+to inherit Charles' estate was his eldest son, should he exist.

-in line would be his eldest daughter, if available.
-If no children
+in line would be his eldest daughter, should she exist.

 have a son, but he died soon after his birth.
 The next child was a